QryptInc/qrypt-security-quickstarts-cpp/demo/README.md

 ## Bonus - gtest
-This is not related to this demo, but it's worth mentiong that you could run gtest in either Alice's or Bob's container easily.
+This is not related to this demo, but it's worth mentioning that you could run gtest in either Alice's or Bob's container easily.
 ```
 $ docker exec -it alice_container bash
 root@alice:/home/ubuntu$ cd /workspace/KeyGenDistributed/gtests/